Drumstick (Sahjan): Uses, Benefits, Side Effects and More!

 Also Read: Radish: Uses, Benefits, Side Effects and More!

-Drumstick contains vitamins such as vitamin A, C, B1, B2, B6 and B9 which might be beneficial for various health conditions.2 However, people should not use drumsticks to self-medicate themselves prior to consulting a doctor.
+Drumstick contains vitamins such as vitamin A, C, B1, B2, B6, and B9 which might be beneficial for various health conditions.2 However, people should not use drumsticks to self-medicate themselves prior to consulting a doctor.

 Yes.
-The leaf extracts of drumstick might be helpful for thyroid hormones that might further help with hyperthyroidism (excess thyroid hormones).3
+The leaf extracts of the drumstick might be helpful for thyroid hormones that might further help with hyperthyroidism (excess thyroid hormones).3

 The other common names of drumsticks are Murinna or Sigru (in Malayalam), La ken (in Chinese), Suragavo (in Gujarati), Sainjna or Soanjna (in Punjabi), Morigkai (in Tamil), Rawang (in Arabian) and Mulaga or Munaga (in Telugu).4